eduardo-salazar/pico_extractor/README.md

 If you want to dump to Mysql make sure env variable mysql_path is set in `config.yml` and also that mysql server is running run `ruby main_to_mysql.rb`

+Note: If you need to save database in a external drive please do this before running script:

+1.Stop MySQL (service mysql stop)

+Make a dir in the HDD (mkdir /mysqldata)

+2.Move your data files to HDD (cp -rp /var/lib/mysql/* /mysqldata)

+3.Search datadir in my.cnf (cat /etc/mysql/my.cnf | grep datadir )

+4.Change path accordinly (datadir = /var/lib/mysql To: datadir = /mysqldata )

+5.Start MySQL (service mysql start)